Dear Parents and Carers,

 Pick up and collection

-In September we plan to open the gate at 8.30am and pupils will walk straight into school, then into their classrooms.
+We plan to open the gate at 8.30am and pupils will walk straight into school, then into their classrooms.
 They will be met by an adult and instructed to wash their hands.
 The gates will remain open until 8.50am, thus allowing 20 minutes for pupils to arrive.
 Parents will need to walk back up the driveway keeping to the left please.
-Barnes Lane has proven to be too narrow and often a slip hazard, hence reverting to the driveway and keeping to the left.
+Please do not wait on the playground.

 Please be reminded that the church car park is out of action for the foreseeable future and please do not drive into the school.
 We would request that parents park in the recreation ground or by the library.